fabiangreffrath/gamesrc-ver-recreation-doom/notes-restoration.md

 Required tools:

+- For Doom Shareware v1.0: Watcom C 9.5a and no other version in the 9.5 series.
-- For all game versions: Watcom C 9.5b and no other version in the 9.5 series.
+- For Doom II prototype v1.666 and later: Watcom C 9.5b and no other version in the 9.5 series.
 - For all game versions: Turbo Assembler 3.1.

 Additionally: